CIBC-Internal/python/Doc/c-api/buffer.rst

       :c:func:`PyMemoryView_FromBuffer` or :c:func:`PyBuffer_FillInfo`
       this field is *NULL*.
 In general, exporting objects MUST NOT use this scheme.

-   .. c:member:: void \*buf

-      A pointer to the start of the logical structure described by the buffer fields.
-This can be any location within the underlying physical memory block of the exporter.
-For example, with negative :c:member:`~Py_buffer.strides` the value may point to the end of the memory block.

-      For contiguous arrays, the value points to the beginning of the memory block.

    .. c:member:: Py_ssize_t len